 When to start using: Now!
 As Dr. Shainhouse says, moisturizer with sunscreen should be part of your regimen, no matter how old you are.
 The earlier you start, the better your results will be.

-Ever glance at yourself in the airplane mirror while on a red-eye?
-You probably had to do a double-take to recognize yourself, with those dark saggy bags hanging dangerously close to your cheekbones.
-Though the level of pigmentation will vary depending on your ethnicity and genetics (thanks, Mom!), the skin around our eyes is among the first to show signs of aging.
+Though the level of pigmentation will vary depending on your ethnicity and genetics, the skin around our eyes is among the first to show signs of aging.
 This is the reason most dermatologists recommend using a specialized cream for your eyes.

 “The skin surrounding the eye area of your face is a little thinner and more delicate than the rest of the face,” Dr. Prystowsky notes.
 But as far as the formulas in an anti-aging cream and an under-eye cream?
 She explains that the biggest difference isn’t really in the ingredients, but in the concentration.
 Because you need some more TLC under your eyelashes, you’ll see a higher quantity of active ingredients in under-eye creams.
 Dr. Zeichner adds that most under-eye creams will be void of fragrances too, which can cause some discomfort in this sensitive area.